iampno/iampno.github.io/aboutme.md

 ## Contact

-Email and Twitter is the best way to contact me: mailto:hello@princeotchere.com and http://twitter.com/iampno respectively.
+Email and Twitter are the best way to contact me: mailto:hello@princeotchere.com and http://twitter.com/iampno respectively.